byuflowlab/FLOWUnsteady/docs/HowToSetUpDependencies.md

 and that should be sufficient to build it.

-To make sure FLOWVLM is pointed to the airfoil code correctly, in FLOWVLM.jl (in the src folder of the FLOWVLM repo) change line 21 such that the airfoil_path is the path to the directory you just cloned.

-Clone the repo (not in julia)
+Finally, clone the FLOWVLM repo (not in julia)

 ```git clone https://github.com/byuflowlab/FLOWVLM.git```